Willembrinck/willembrinck.github.io/index.md

 ## Thesis Defense

 I am currently in the process of defending my PhD thesis.
-You can download the thesis document (version for reviewers) [here.](https://github.com/Willembrinck/2023-Selective-Time-Traveling-Thesis/raw/main/thesis-maximilian-willembrinck-2023.pdf)
+You can download the thesis document [here (version for reviewers).](https://github.com/Willembrinck/2023-Selective-Time-Traveling-Thesis/raw/main/thesis-maximilian-willembrinck-2023.pdf)

 ## Connect with Me